-An exempt fund manager is a person who manages investment accounts on a discretionary basis and is recognised by the Panel as an exempt fund manager for the purposes of the Code (see Notes under Exempt principal trader).
+An exempt fund manager is a fund manager who is recognised by the Panel as an exempt fund manager for the purposes of the Code (see Notes on exempt fund manager and exempt principal trader).

 Exempt principal trader

 An exempt principal trader is a principal trader who is recognised by the Panel as an exempt principal trader for the purposes of the Code.